You can prepare Char siu (Chinese barbecue meat) with chicken, not just pork alone. Here is the recipe for char siu chicken.

 Brown sugar is better than white sugar as it has a stronger caramelized flavor.
 However, you can substitute it with white sugar as the impact is not significant.

-The recipe also needs some finely minced garlic, Chinese wine.
+This char siu chicken recipe also needs some finely minced garlic and Shaoxing wine.
 Five-spice powder is optional if you include either Hoisin or Chu Hou sauce in the recipe.

 Light soy sauce, dark soy sauce, and oyster sauce are the main components that provide the saltiness and savory flavor to the chicken.
 However, some cooks prefer to use them more instead of adding salt, providing more flavor to the chicken.